9 Successful People with Dyslexia

-When you think of dyslexia, your mind may go to one’s tendency to write letters backwards or to switch the order of letters in a word.
+When you think of dyslexia, your mind may go to one’s tendency to write letters backward or to switch the order of letters in a word.

-This life-long condition affects 5-10% of people, but with proper support and instruction, many people with dyslexia have been able to succeed and accomplish very impressive things in life.
-In fact, many don’t refer to dyslexia as being a disability, but rather consider it to be a unique way of mentally processing language.
+This life-long condition affects 5-10% of people, but with proper support and instruction, many people with dyslexia have been able to succeed and accomplish impressive things in life.
+In fact, many don’t refer to dyslexia as a disability but rather consider it a unique way of mentally processing language.

 But first, let’s take a deeper look at what dyslexia is and how it can affect people.